 That means both your name and address, and the client’s.
 Even if you’re sending the invoice by email, you should try to include postal addresses.
 If your client needs to mail you a physical copy of a tax form (Form 1099 MISC, for instance), this will make things easier for them.

+Show where the amount due is coming from.
 Each product you charge for should be entered as a separate line item, with a price and quantity.
 All of the line items are added up at the bottom and, if necessary, tax is applied.
+Make sure the “total amount” is nice and clear.

 Terms of payment